mehulagg/gitlab/doc/development/multi_version_compatibility.md

 ## Expand and contract examples

-Route changes, changing Sidekiq worker parameters, and database migrations are all perfect examples of a breaking change.
+Route changes, changing Sidekiq worker parameters, database migrations, and interdependent frontend and backend changes are all perfect examples of a breaking change.
 Let's see how we can handle them safely.

 ### Route changes